 Beneficial Shareholders are either "objecting beneficial owners" or "OBOs", who object to the disclosure by intermediaries of information about their ownership in the Company, or "non-objecting beneficial owners" or "NOBOs", who do not object to such disclosure.
-The proxy related materials are being provided to both registered Shareholders and Beneficial Shareholders in accordance with NI 54-101.
-If you are a Beneficial Shareholder and the Company or its agent has sent these materials directly to you, your name, address and information about your holdings of Common Shares have been obtained in accordance with applicable securities regulatory requirements from the intermediary holding the Common Shares on your behalf.
+The Company, through its transfer agent, is sending proxy-related materials directly to NOBOs in accordance with NI 54-101, and does not intend to pay for intermediaries to send the proxy-related materials to OBOs.
+Accordingly, OBOs are reminded that they will not receive the proxy-related materials unless the intermediary assumes the cost of delivery.